sanity-io/sanity-template-gatsby-portfolio/README.md

 ## Notes

-When developing ProjectId and dataset name can be changed in `template-values-development.json`
+When developing, you may change `projectId` and `dataset` in `dev/template-values-development.json` to connect with a different Sanity project.